Substra/substra/references/cli.md

   Run local.

-  Train and test the algo located in ALGO locally.
+  Train and test the algo located in ALGO (directory or archive) locally.

   This command can be used to check that objective, dataset and algo assets implementations are compatible.